Devax27/AI-Enabled-Visa-Processing-Estimator/README.md

 python src/eda.py

 Note: The dataset does not include processing center information.
-Therefore, geographic variation was analyzed using worksite_state and employer_state features.
+Therefore, geographic variation was analyzed using work_city and work_state features.